kandalf/omnipopulus/README.md

-# OmniSocial
+# OmniPopulus

-A Rails 3 engine for Twitter, Facebook and LinkedIn logins using [OmniAuth](http://github.com/intridea/omniauth)
+OmniPopulus (formerly known as OmniSocial) is a Rails 3 engine for Twitter, Facebook, GitHub and LinkedIn logins using [OmniAuth](http://github.com/intridea/omniauth).

 ## Installation

-To use OmniSocial in a Rails 3 application:
+To use OmniPopulus in a Rails 3 application:

-1. Require it in the Gemfile: `gem 'omnisocial'`
+1. Require it in the Gemfile: `gem 'omnipopulus'`

 2. Install it by running `bundle`.

-3. Run `rails g omnisocial` to copy an initializer, database migration and some CSS and image assets into your base application directory.
+3. Run `rails generate omnipopulus` to copy an initializer and database migration your application.

-4. Edit `config/initializers/omnisocial.rb` and include your application's Twitter and Facebook OAuth configuration.
+4. Edit `config/initializers/omnipopulus.rb` and include your application's OAuth configurations.

 5. Run `rake db:migrate` to create the user and login_account tables.